-Curriculum: The Criminal Justice Standards and Training Commission set the standards and numbers of hours of required training for correctional and law enforcement certification as well as for correctional probation officers.
+Curriculum: The Criminal Justice Standards and Training Commission set the standards and numbers of hours of required training for correctional and law enforcement certification.
 The LTC Institute of Public Safety requires the highest standards of excellent performance.
 We give more to the recruit in way of instruction and expect more from them in skill and academic performance.

 College Credits: The Lake Technical College Institute of Public Safety does not award college credits for training.
-However, the LTC has an articulation agreement with St Petersburg College in St. Petersburg, FL which provides for the awarding of college credits based on successful completion of the Institute of Public Safety recruit programs.
+However, LTC has articulation agreements with both Lake Sumter State College (LSSC) in Leesburg, Florida and St Petersburg College in St. Petersburg, FL which provide for the awarding of college credits based on successful completion of the Institute of Public Safety recruit programs.
+Lake Sumter State College and Lake Technical College also have an articulation agreement providing for students who begin at LSSC in the Criminal Justice degree program, and then graduate LTC's Florida Law Enforcement Academy and return to LSSC to complete the degree program at LSSC.
 In addition, statewide articulation agreements exist which provide for the awarding of college credit at other state and/or community colleges in the State of Florida.

 Veterans Approved Course: The State Department of Education approves the Lake Technical College Institute of Public Safety for training for veterans.
 All veterans who are eligible for VA benefits may receive compensation for enrollment in basic classes.
-The Financial Aid Coordinator for our campus is located in the Financial Aid Office at Lake Technical College, at 2001 Kurt St. in Eustis, FL, telephone 352.589.2250, x 1830.
+The Financial Aid Manager is located in the Financial Aid Office at the Lake Technical College main campus, at 2001 Kurt St. in Eustis, FL, telephone 352.589.2250, x 1834.